 HPDI allows our manufacturers to use certain excipients in the preparation of our nutritional supplements.
-This statement refers to the primary excipients we allow, which all derive from natural ingredients, are known for their safety, and are GRAS listed.
+This statement refers to the primary excipients we allow, all of which derive from natural ingredients, are known for their safety, and are GRAS listed.

 HPDI Rationale For Excipients

-HPDI allows only the minimum amount of necessary additives/excipients including fillers, flow agents/glidants, lubricants, coloring agents, binders, disintegrants, etc. in any nutritional products we sell.
-These products include formulas in the HPDI label, the Hank & Brian’s label, and the Pathway label.
-We require our manufacturers either eliminate or minimize the use of excipients.
-We also continue seeking manufacturers with equipment, knowledge, and willingness to support our longstanding intention of minimizing excipients.
+In any nutritional product we sell, we permit a minimum amount of necessary additives/excipients that may include fillers, flow agents/glidants, lubricants, coloring agents, binders, or disintegrants.
+This policy applies to products in the HPDI label, the Hank & Brian’s label, and the Pathway label.
+We require our manufacturers to minimize or eliminate the use of excipients.
+We also continue seeking manufacturers with equipment, knowledge, and willingness to support our longstanding policy of minimizing excipients.

 We specifically do not allow the use of the following excipients in the manufacture of our products: dicalcium phosphate, white rice powder, lactose, croscarmellose, starch, povidone, and sucrose.

 The correct amount and kind of additives/excipients are often essential for product effectiveness.
 Some of the reasons for including excipients include: